Judith Thurman: Biographies

 In the mid-1970s, Thurman began writing a biography on Isak Dinesen after being convinced by a representative from St. Martin's Press.
-During her eight year writing process, Thurman stopped writing her biography after experiencing writer's block and anxiety.
+During her eight-year writing process, Thurman stopped writing her biography after experiencing writer's block and anxiety.
 After resuming her writing, Thurman's biography, Isak Dinesen: The Life of A Storyteller, was published by St. Martin's Press in 1982.
-It won the National Book Award for Nonfiction, in 1983, and served as the basis for Sydney Pollack's 1985 film Out of Africa, on which Thurman served as an Associate Producer.
+It won the National Book Award for Nonfiction in 1983, and served as the basis for Sydney Pollack's 1985 film Out of Africa, on which Thurman served as an associate producer.

 Thurman took leave to write a biography titled Secrets of the Flesh: A Life of Colette, which was published by Alfred A. Knopf in 1999.
 The book was noted as "effective at setting the morally subversive Colette in the social milieu of early-20th-century Paris."
 The biography won the Los Angeles Times Book Award for biography and the Salon Book Award for biography.

 The New Yorker

 In 1987, Thurman began contributing to The New Yorker.
-In 2000, she returned to The New Yorker as a staff writer, where she specialized in cultural criticism for over 20 years.
+In 2000, she returned to The New Yorker as a staff writer, where she has remained ever since, specializing in cultural criticism.
 A collection of her essays for the magazine, Cleopatra's Nose: 39 Varieties of Desire, was published by Farrar, Straus and Giroux in 2007, and was a New York Times Best Book of the Year.
-Swann Song was published in The Best American Essays of 2003.
+Her article "Swann Song", about French fashion designer Yves Saint Laurent, was published in The Best American Essays of 2003.

-Other remarkable The New Yorker articles include: Exposure Time (2003), The Roving Eye (2008), First Impressions (2008), Drawn from Life (2012), and The Supreme Contradictions of Simone Weil (2024).
+Other notable articles for The New Yorker include: "Exposure Time" (2003), "The Roving Eye" (2008), "First Impressions" (2008), "Drawn from Life" (2012), and "The Supreme Contradictions of Simone Weil" (2024).

 Thurman is a recipient of the Harold G. Vursell Award for prose style from the American Academy of Arts and Letters; the Order of Arts and Letters, from the French government; and the Rungstedlund Award from the Karen Blixen Museum.